 Students applying to this exchange program are required to have a GPA of 3.00.
 Second- and third-year UNC law students take 12-15 credit hours at Comillas Pontifical University in Madrid which are applicable toward their J.D. degree from UNC-Chapel Hill School of Law.
 Students are able to choose from a broad spectrum of classes to fit their particular interests.
-Students interested in studying in Madrid should contact Director of International Programs Dr. Beverly Sizemore to set up an appointment time.
-Students should meet with Dr. Sizemore by mid-October for a spring semester exchange and by March for a fall semester exchange.
+Students should meet with the Office of International Programs by mid-October for a spring semester exchange and by March for a fall semester exchange.

 Madrid is the capital of Spain and the third